SWE-Exp: Experience-Driven Software Issue Resolution: Results

-The substantial impact of comprehension experiences (-3.2\%) directly addresses our core motivation that existing agents operate as memoryless explorers, treating each problem in isolation.
+As shown in Table~\ref{tab:ablation}, the removal of individual components leads to substantial performance drop.
+The clear impact of removing comprehension experiences (-3.2\%) provides empirical support for our core motivation that existing agents operate as memoryless explorers.
 These experiences fundamentally transform how agents approach new issues by providing strategic guidance extracted from successful problem-solving patterns observed in our motivating example with CheckboxInput widgets.
-Without comprehension experiences, agents revert to the problematic behavior we identified—focusing on surface-level symptoms rather than understanding the underlying design patterns.
+Without comprehension experiences, agents revert to the problematic behavior as observed in prior analysis—focusing on surface-level symptoms rather than understanding the underlying design patterns.
 Our multi-faceted experience bank design specifically captures these high-level diagnostic insights, enabling the Instructor agent to formulate more accurate hypotheses about root causes from the outset.
 The smaller but significant impact of modification experiences (-2.6\%) demonstrates their complementary role in our dual-agent architecture, where they guide the Assistant agent in applying proven repair strategies while avoiding common pitfalls such as incomplete fixes or introducing regressions.
-The dual-agent framework's contribution (-2.2\%) validates our architectural choice to separate strategic reasoning from tactical execution, addressing the cognitive overload problem that causes vanilla MCTS agents to over-rely on find actions while neglecting actual code modifications.
+The dual-agent framework's contribution (-2.2\%) validates our architectural choice to separate strategic reasoning from tactical execution, addressing the mitigating reasoning overload problem that causes vanilla MCTS agents to over-rely on find actions while neglecting actual code modifications.

+Removing the experience extraction process—which replaces experience abstraction with directly using the problem statement and golden patch as in-context demonstrations—results in the largest single-component performance drop (-6.0\%).
+This indicates that abstracting experiences across repositories is crucial for effective knowledge transfer and problem-solving.
+Separately, replacing LLM-based reranking with simple similarity-based selection reduces Pass@1 to 38.2\% (-3.8\%), demonstrating that intelligent selection of relevant experiences is important for achieving high performance.
+Together, these results show that while comprehension, modification, and coordination provide the core capabilities, both experience abstraction and intelligent selection play critical, complementary roles in our approach.

 These results confirm that both comprehension and modification experiences contribute positively to system performance, with trajectory-guided problem comprehension playing a slightly more influential role.
 Even when only one type of experience is used, the system maintains most of its original performance and still achieves improvements over the baseline.
 Overall, the incorporation of hierarchical experience bank provides consistent and additive gains, validating our design for structured, stage-specific knowledge reuse.